-This technical report proposes an efficient solution to the hidden-node problem in synchronized cluster-based WSNs.
+This paper proposes an efficient solution to the hiddennode problem in synchronized cluster-based WSNs.
 Our approach is called H-NAMe and is based on a grouping strategy that splits each cluster of a WSN into disjoint groups of non-hidden nodes.
 It then scales to multiple clusters via a cluster grouping strategy that guarantees no transmission interference between overlapping clusters.